 Abstract:

 In low-income and developing nations, Escherichia coli (E. coli) is one of the most common etiological agents of moderate-to-severe diarrhea.
-In this study, we determine the association between Escherichia coli (E. coli) and risk of childhood diarrheal disease by applying a propensity score approach.
+In this study, we determine the association between E. coli and risk of childhood diarrheal disease by applying a propensity score approach.
 Data were used from the Multiple Indicator Cluster Survey, 2019 and 2012.
 To emulate a propensity score weighted population, we utilized propensity score weighting to reweight both unexposed (E. coli contamination level <1 CFU/100 ml) and exposed (E. coli contamination level 1–10 and > 10 CFU/100 ml) groups.
 The propensity scores for E. coli contamination were formulated using 14 covariates.
-From the Multiple Indicator Cluster Survey, 2019, it was found that compared to the children from households with a low risk of E. coli contamination in drinking water, children from households with a moderate risk of E. coli contamination were 1.60 times (P= 0.19) more likely to have diarrhea, which was 2.09 times (P=0.01) among children from households with a high risk of E. coli contamination.
-However, after applying the propensity score weighting approach, like the primary analysis, we observed 1.36 times (P= 0.38) more likely to have diarrhea, which was 1.93 times (P= 0.04) among children from households with a high risk of E. coli contamination.
+From the Multiple Indicator Cluster Survey, 2019, it was found that compared to the children from households with a low risk of E. coli contamination in drinking water, children from households with a moderate risk of E. coli contamination were 1.60 times (p = 0.19) more likely to have diarrhea, which was 2.09 times (P=0.01) among children from households with a high risk of E. coli contamination.
+However, after applying the propensity score weighting approach, like the primary analysis, we observed 1.36 times (p = 0.38) more likely to have diarrhea, which was 1.93 times (p = 0.04) among children from households with a high risk of E. coli contamination.
 We found a similar strength of relationship in propensity score weighing as we did in survey weighting.
 But from the Multiple Indicator Cluster Survey, 2012 the relation was insignificant both before & after applying the propensity score weighing.
 The research's verdict has notable policy insinuation and suggests ensuring pure water supplies, ameliorate the drinking water system, and developing hygiene habits to decrease childhood diarrhea.

 Introduction:

-Diarrhea occurs when the usual net absorptive condition of water and electrolyte absorption is switched to secretion (Shih-Chun Yang et al).
+Diarrhea occurs when the usual net absorptive condition of water and electrolyte absorption is switched to secretion (Yang et al., 2017).
 Diarrhea is one of the main reasons for children's death & illness worldwide.
-Every year, over 1.7 billion episodes of diarrheal illness in children are reported worldwide (A. R. Sarker et al., 2016).
+Every year, over 1.7 billion episodes of diarrheal illness in children are reported worldwide(Sarker et al., 2016) .
 Diarrhea is the most common reason for the dearth of nutrition in children under the age of five.
-Diarrhea is also a prominent cause of death in children, accounting for around 8% of all fatalities among children under the age of five globally in 2017(doh.gov.ph).
-Diarrhea is the second-largest cause of death in children under the age of five, according to the World Health Organization (WHO).
-Although diarrheal infections are significantly less common in industrialized nations, they are a major public health concern in low and middle-income countries such as Bangladesh (Marufa Sultana et al).
+Diarrhea is also a prominent cause of death in children, accounting for around 8% of all fatalities among children under the age of five globally in 2017((Doh.Gov.Ph). , n.d.).
+Diarrhea is the second-largest cause of death in children under the age of five, according to the World Health Organization(WHO, 2017).
+Although diarrheal infections are significantly less common in industrialized nations, they are a major public health concern in low and middle-income countries such as Bangladesh (Sarker et al., 2018).
 In addition to death and morbidity, diarrhea can have a devastating economic impact on families due to out-of-pocket (OOP) healthcare costs.
-When compared to the wealthiest families, these economic consequences disproportionately affect the poorest (Khan et al., 2017).
+When compared to the wealthiest families, these economic consequences disproportionately affect the poorest (Sarker et al., 2018) .
 The cost of treating diarrhea in Bangladesh was estimated at $79 million in 2018.
-Using a 10% threshold as a criterion, over 46% of those surveyed said that diarrheal sickness had cost them more than 10% of their income (Md.
-ZahidHasan et al).
+Using a 10% threshold as a criterion, over 46% of those surveyed said that diarrheal sickness had cost them more than 10% of their income (Hasan et al., 2021).
 It is, however, avoidable and treated.
 Safe drinking water, adequate sanitation, and good hygiene can all help to prevent diarrheal illness (Diouf et al., 2014).